gupta-rahul-02/nextflix-gpt/README.md

 - update store with trailer video data
 - embed youtube video and make it autoplay and mute
 - addition of tailwind class to main container

+- created gpt search bar
+- created gpt search page
+- integrated ope ai account for gpt search
+- fetched movies according to the request of user with gpt
+- added movie result to store
+- fetched movie data from tmdb and added to store